perrin-ay/perrin-ay.github.io/_posts/2021-12-1-Extended cognition without cognitive bloat?.md

 ---
 ### Conclusion
-Insofar my discussions in this paper are convincing, I have shown that extended cognition is only vulnerable to bloat when its thesis is cashed out in terms of the functional similarity.
+Insofar my discussions are convincing, I have shown that extended cognition is only vulnerable to bloat when its thesis is cashed out in terms of the functional similarity.
 But when understood and explained as a NLDS, there can be extended cognition without bloat.

 ---